nytimes/tamper/index.md

 Integer packs are similar in concept to [Protocol Buffer varints](https://developers.google.com/protocol-buffers/docs/encoding#varints): integer size is dynamically scaled to fit the value rather than being fixed at 32 bits.
 However, the minimum size of a varint is one byte; for many applications Tamper only requires 2-5 bits for each item.

-Protocol Buffers are optimized for messaging details of a particular item; Tamper packs optimize for bulk categorical loads of data for many items.
+Protocol Buffers are optimized for messaging details of a particular item; Tamper packs optimize for bulk categorical loads of data across many items.